SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 5. What are the applications of blocking Oscillator?

-It is used in frequency dividers, counter circuits and for switching the other
+It is used in frequency dividers, counter circuits and

 circuits.